realworldocaml/book/en/prologue.md

 The last decade has seen OCaml attract a significant user base, and language improvements have been steadily added to support the growing codebases that use the language both commercially and for academic use.
-First-class modules, GADTs and dynamic linking have improved the flexibility of the language, and there is fast native code support for x86_64, ARM, PowerPC and Sparc64, making OCaml a good choice for systems where resource usage, predictability and performance matters.
+First-class modules, Generalized Algebraic Data Types (GADTs) and dynamic linking have improved the flexibility of the language, and there is fast native code support for x86_64, ARM, PowerPC and Sparc64, making OCaml a good choice for systems where resource usage, predictability and performance matters.

 ### The Core Standard Library